Wildwild-1/Cataclysm/README.md

 ## Contributing

 We are happy to accept contributions from anybody.
 We reccomend joining the discord to start.
+As we are in our early phases of development contributers are hard to find but lay the foundation for our server!

 ## Building